 Existing or experienced landlord

 An existing or experienced landlord is generally classed as somebody who owns at least one investment property already and has done so for over a year.
-If you have lettings experience, you will have a large choice of lenders and products to choose from.
+If you have lettings experience and are buying a small HMO, you will have a large choice of lenders and products to choose from.

 HMO mortgage for a first-time landlord